-SWQMP Element Task Measure of Activity Required ID Success/Frequency 6.1 Facility Inventory and Inspection Submit in the annual report at the end of Permit Year Two (PY2) The permittee shall inventory and inspect KYTC- owned and operated facilities to determine whether activities and materials at these facilities may be contributing to pollutants to stormwater runoff.
+SWQMP Element Task Measure of Activity Required ID Success/Frequency 6.1 Facility Inventory and Inspection Submit in the annual report at the end of Permit Year Two (PY2) The permittee shall inventory and inspect KYTC-owned and operated facilities to determine whether activities and materials at these facilities may be contributing to pollutants to stormwater runoff.
 Facilities that could contribute to polluting stormwater include, but are not limited to: welcome centers, rest areas, and District KYTC offices, and other areas not covered by the KPDES Permit KYG50.

 KYTC inventories owned and operated facilities that are covered under the KYG50 permit as well as facilities not covered by the KYG50 permit.
-Facilities not included under the KYG50 permit include twelve District offices, 28 Welcome Center/Rest Areas, and 14 truck weighing/inspection stations.
-KYTC District MS4 Coordinators will inspect Rest Areas/Welcome Centers and Truck Weighing/Inspection Stations in permit year 2.
-KYTC initiated these inspections in 2013 and has the majority of them completed.
-A full report will be provided in the 2014 Annual Report.
+Facilities not included under the KYG50 permit include twelve District offices, 26 Welcome Center/Rest Areas, 14 truck weighing/inspection stations with two combined facilities.
+KYTC has inspected forty-three of the facilities.
 The Pollution Prevention/Good Housekeeping Inspection Form is used for these purposes.